wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-create-lamp-stack.md

 ###Can't access Virtual Machine with Apache and Moodle from the Internet

 -	**Symptom**
-Apache is running but you can’t see the Apache default page with your browser.
+Apache is running but you can't see the Apache default page with your browser.
 -	**Possible root case**
 	1. The Apache listening port is not same as the Private Port of your virtual machine's endpoint for web traffic.</br>
 	Check your Public Port and Private Port endpoint settings and make sure the Private Port is same as the Apache listen port.
 See Phase 1: Create an Image for instructions on configuring endpoints for your virtual machine.</br>